anthemion-org/ogle-web/README.md

 The `src` folder includes these subfolders:

-- `Board` contains classes representing game boards and individual letter dice, plus board-generating code;
+- `Board` contains types representing game boards and individual letter dice, plus board-generating code;

-- `Round` contains classes that represent a ‘round’ of play;
+- `Round` contains types that represent a ‘round’ of play;

-- `Search` contains classes that represent the Ogle and user lexicons, plus board search functionality;
+- `Search` contains types that represent the Ogle and user lexicons, plus word search functionality;

+- `Store` contains the Redux store and slices;

 - `UI` contains page-level React components;

-- `Util` contains general-purpose classes and utilities.
+- `Util` contains general-purpose types and utilities.

-In Ogle, *views* are top-level components that represent pages.
-Each view corresponds to a `StsApp` value. *Dialogs* are superimposed over views. `LookBoard` and `LookDie` display game boards and individual dice.
-I called these *looks* because ‘view’ was already taken.
+In this project, *views* are top-level components that represent pages.
+Most views correspond to `StsApp` values. *Dialogs* are smaller pages that are superimposed over views.
+Some people call these ‘modals’, even though they aren’t always modal. *Looks* are components that display complex data within a view or dialog.
+Some examples are `LookDie` (which renders a single letter die) and `LookBoard` (which renders the entire board).

 ## Architecture

 #### State management and persistence

 Ogle uses Redux Toolkit to manage much of its state.
-Most of that data is persistent, so I used the store’s `subscribe` method to write state data to the browser’s local storage.
-This produces two criteria for adding data to the store, both of which must be met:
+Most of that data is persistent, so I used the store’s `subscribe` method to write state data to the browser’s local storage after each update.
+This produces two criteria for adding data to the store, both of which should be met:

 1. The data must be used when rendering pages;